- Why are evaluations being conducted online this year?

 Q: How will faculty, department heads, and students access the survey results?

-A: Students will be able to access printed copies of the surveys in the Office of Student Affairs in 36 S Wabash on the 12th floor.
+A: Students will be able to access printed copies of the surveys in the Office of Student Affairs in 36 South Wabash Avenue on the 12th floor.
 Faculty and department heads will receive further instructions after the survey is closed about how they will be able to access the results.

 Q: Is every course at SAIC being evaluated using this new system?